 Table 7-4.
-Summary of restore snapshot requirements
+Summary of restore snapshot requirements summarizes the snapshot requirements.

-NBDSSL HotAdd SAN Non-VVol datastore A snapshot is optional.
-If a snapshot is used, writing to either the leaf disk or the parent disk is supported.
-If writing to the parent disk, the snapshot must be reverted and then deleted.
+NBDSSL HotAdd SAN Non-VVol datastore A snapshot is optiona used, writing to eithe parent disk is support parent disk, the snap reverted and then de al. If a snapshot is r the leaf disk or the ted.
+If writing to the shot must be leted.
 A snapshot is required.
 Writing to the leaf disk is not supported, and writes must only go to the base disk.
 The snapshot must be reverted and then deleted.
-VVol datastore A snapshot is optional.
-If a snapshot is used, writing must be to the leaf disk only.
+VVol datastore A snapshot is optiona used, writing must be al. If a snapshot is to the leaf disk only.
 Not applicable, because SAN transport is not supported on VVol datastores.

-In this phase you use VixDiskLib to reload contents of the Virtual Disk, so the following code is C++ not Java:
+In this phase you use VixDiskLib to reload contents of the Virtual Disk, so the following code is C+ + not Java: